OptionalAcceptOptionalArchiveThe archive state of the head object.

 This functionality is not supported for directory buckets.

 OptionalRequestIf present, indicates that the requester was successfully charged for the request.
+For more information, see Using Requester Pays buckets for storage transfers and usage in the Amazon Simple Storage Service user guide.

 This functionality is not supported for directory buckets.